 The programme is designed to provide a suitable environment for students entering into undergraduate study.
 As such, each student will be provided with direct individual support.
-The support mechanisms will be provided by the Learning & Teaching Enhancement (L&TE) team and will consist of the following:
+The support mechanisms will be provided by the Academic Support & Enhancement (ASET) () Team and members of the module team and will consist of the following:

-- How to study online;

-- Named link person call in first week/week prior;
+- How to study online; - Named link person call in first week/week prior;

 - Reflective practice support how to, materials/assessment tools;

 - Individual Learning Plan;

 - Study Skill support materials;

 - Group support sessions;

 - Regular Access specific drop-in sessions;;

 - Pre-assessment support webinars;

 - Student support calls for students identified as needing additional support; and